What Is Social Anxiety Disorder (Social Phobia)?

 (561) 363-7994How to Get Treatment for Social Anxiety?

-- Research: Look up different therapists online.
+To find treatment for social anxiety take the following steps:- Research: Look up different therapists online.
 You may consider the therapist’s experience, pricing, and insurance they accept, and don’t forget to trust your gut.

 - Ask for referrals: You can ask friends, family members, or your primary care physician for a therapy referral.